stm32duino/Arduino_Core_STM32/README.md

 - **LoRaWAN Region**: when using the Arduino LMIC, you can select North America, Europ, Australia, Asia, Japan, or India as your target region.
 - **Optimization**: choose smallest, fast, faster, fastest, or debug.
-- **Serial interface**: Select "USB Serial" or "Generic Serial".
+- **Serial interface**: Select "USB Serial", "Generic Serial" or "No Serial".
-- **System clock**: Select "HSI 16 MHz", "PLLCLK 24 MHz", "PLLCLK 32 MHz", "MSI 2097 KHz (no USB Serial)" or "MSI 4194 KHz (no USB Serial)".
-If "MSI 2097 KHz (no USB Serial)" or "MSI 4194 KHz (no USB Serial)" is selected, then you can not use "USB Serial" for serial interface.
+- **System clock**: Select "32 MHz (most power)", "24 MHz", "16 MHz", "4.194 MHz (no USB) or "2.097 MHz (no USB, least power)"".
+If "2.097 MHz (no USB, least power)" or "4.194 MHz (no USB)" is selected, then you cannot use "USB Serial" for serial interface.
 - **Upload method**: select Mass Storage, DFU, or STLink.
 DFU works well, but requires use of the boot jumper to select DFU mode, and a little driver wrangling on Windows.

 ## Supported Boards and CPUs